AlexGit-05/AlexGit-05/README.md

 # 💫 About Me:
+I hold a Bachelor of Science degree in Applied Statistics with Computing, which laid a solid foundation for my career as a Data Scientist.
+With six years of experience leveraging data insights, I specialize in transforming complex datasets into actionable strategies through expertise in machine learning, deep learning, statistical analysis, and algorithm engineering for automation.

+I excel in using Python for advanced machine learning (ML) and deep learning (DL) modeling, R for in-depth statistical and data analysis, SQL for efficient database management, and Power BI for dynamic reporting and interactive data visualization.
+My blend of technical expertise and practical experience allows me to seamlessly bridge theoretical knowledge with real-world applications.

-I am a data scientist with 6 experience specializing in large language models (LLM) and computer vision, with a strong focus on leveraging AI for solving complex, real-world problems.
-Currently, I am refining my skills in LLM and computer vision and actively seeking collaboration opportunities on projects that integrate these technologies.<br><br>In addition to my AI work, I am developing an application that automates various tasks related to energy management, including power plant financial modeling, daily dispatch analysis, and revenue performance analysis.
-This app aims to streamline operations and provide actionable insights for optimizing energy production, distribution, and financial performance.
-My expertise in machine learning, data analysis, and model development allows me to contribute to both technical and business aspects of energy solutions.
+Currently, I am enhancing my skills in cutting-edge technologies, including large language models (LLMs) and computer vision, and I am eager to collaborate on innovative projects that harness the transformative power of AI.
+In addition, I am developing an advanced energy management application that automates key processes such as power plant financial modeling, daily dispatch analysis, and revenue performance tracking.
+This initiative aims to optimize energy operations and provide actionable insights for improved decision-making.

+With a passion for solving complex problems and a proven ability to deliver impactful solutions, I thrive at the intersection of data science and business strategy, bringing value to every project I undertake.

 ## 🌐 Socials: